NixOS/rfcs/rfcs/0137-nix-language-version.md

 1. New versions of the Nix language evaluator should to stay backward compatible with existing Nix expressions.

-1. New Nix expressions should not work with existing evaluators at all.
+1. A Nix expression written in a newer version of the language should never work with older evaluators not supporting that version.

 1. Changes to the language, especially backward-incompatible changes, should remain a rare exception.